klmcwhirter/dotnet-oci-explore/README.md

 ## Distrobox / Devcontainer
 As a starting point, create fedora41-dotnet-dx image per [klmcwhirter/oci-shared-images](https://github.com/klmcwhirter/oci-shared-images).

-> Note that you can use tags for multiple version: `fedora41-dotnet-dx:8` or `fedora41-dotnet-dx:9`
+> Note that you can use tags for multiple versions: `fedora41-dotnet-dx:8` or `fedora41-dotnet-dx:9`

 Then create devcontainer from there. _See [devcontainer.json](./.devcontainer/devcontainer.json) here_